samz0la/NEIL/README.md

 the game fine but the Pixel has somewhat of a lag on the login screen.
 The login screen is locked to portrait orientation and the game is locked to landscape orientation.

 4. I have several third party libraries.
-Hitomis: Circle menu, and facebook: stetho.
+Hitomis: Circle menu, retrofit, room and facebook: stetho.

-5. I have google sign and facebook login.
+5. I have google login and facebook login.

-6. Other than fixinng the collision, in game, to looking more realistic, I am happy with the aesthetic/cosmetics of my app.
+6. Other than fixing the collision, in game, to looking more realistic, I am happy with the aesthetic/cosmetics of my app.

 7. Stretch Goals:
+    * fix collision detection
+    * fix explosion animation
     * adding music
     * import it to ios
     * Put it up on the appstore